aspose-cells-cloud/aspose-cells-cloud-dotnet/README.md

 - Fetch the required shape from worksheet.
 - [Leverage the power of Pivot Tables](https://docs.aspose.cloud/cells/working-with-pivot-tables/) & Ranges.

+## Feature & Enhancements in Version 24.2.1

+Full list of issues covering all changes in this release:

+- Add the analyze excel api for analyze controller.

 ## Read & Write Spreadsheet Formats